-- Swimmers are treated with dignity and respect. - Good practice is promoted to reduce the possibility of abusive situations occurring. - They and every coach/volunteer/club/ official/member of staff continually reflect upon their own coaching/ supervisory style, philosophy and practices to ensure the safety and well being of children at all times. - They always work appropriately and openly with children in the club. - They treat all young people equally, with respect and dignity. - They are an excellent role model this includes not smoking or drinking alcohol in the company of young people. - They always put the welfare of each young person first, before winning or achieving goals.

-- They build a balanced relationship based on mutual trust, which empowers young people to share in the decision-making process. - They refer and deal with concerns regarding child safeguarding appropriately.
+- Swimmers are treated with dignity and respect. - Good practice is promoted to reduce the possibility of abusive situations occurring. - They and every coach, volunteer, club, official and member of staff continually reflect upon their own coaching, supervisory style, philosophy and practices to ensure the safety and well being of children at all times. - They always work appropriately and openly with children in the club. - They are an excellent role model, this includes not smoking or drinking alcohol in the company of young people. - They always put the welfare of each young person first, before winning or achieving goals. - They build a balanced relationship based on mutual trust, which empowers young people to share in the decision-making process. - They refer and deal with concerns regarding child safeguarding appropriately.